-Adam is now based in the Kansas City, Mo. area acting as a freelance recording & mixing engineer, for groups like the Marcus Lewis Big Band and the Kansas City Symphony Orchestra (for select performances).
-Along with this, he is a FOH audio engineer for various corporate events in the city.
+Adam also lived and worked in Kansas City, Mo. acting as a freelance recording & mixing engineer, for groups like the Marcus Lewis Big Band and the Kansas City Symphony Orchestra (select performances).
+Along with this, he was a FOH audio engineer for various corporate events in the city.

 ReviewsEndorse Adam Klein